 “My voice doesn’t sound good”

-If you don’t think you have a good voice you’ll be reluctant to sing.
+If you don’t think you have a good voice you’ll be reluctant to sing and feel held back.
 That’s understandable.
 Especially when it comes to singing in front of other people!

 But what does it mean to have a “good voice”?